fennec-project/snoopy-operator/README.md

 ### Community Meetings

 Public calendar with regular meetings for 2022 will be available soon.
-We'll be back in January 14!
-Happy Holidays!

 ---

 ### A Cloud Native Way for Pod Deep Inspection